 In conclusion, I have to admit some of the details of my wine tasting day may be a little cloudy, but I do remember really enjoying every wine I tried.
 In addition, I am proud to report that neither of us was even hungover the next morning.
 It is hard to beat Spanish wines when it comes to quality for the price.
 And it is hard to think of a better way to spend your birthday then visiting wineries in Rioja.
 Andoni really went out of his way to make sure we had an amazing time.

 Have you visited Rioja?
+Its one of the best San Sebastian day trips.
 I would love to hear about your experiences.

 Expert Tips for Visiting Rioja Wineries